Traverse City, Michigan

 For taxpayers born after 1952, military and Railroad Retirement benefits are exempt from state income tax.
 These taxpayers, however, may not deduct interest, dividends and capital gains.
 They also may not exempt other public and private pension income.
 Once these taxpayers turn 67 years old, they may either deduct Social Security, military and Railroad Retirement income or deduct $20,000 (single filers) or $40,000 (joint filers) from all income sources.

-When it comes to property taxes, homes are assessed at 50% of fair market value, and there is a homestead exemption for homeowners with less than $50,000 yearly income.
-The annual taxes on a $195,000 home are approximately $3,265.
+When it comes to property taxes, a homeowner may exempt up to $40,475.
+For homeowners age 65 or better, the exemption is $60,725.
+Without an exemption, the annual taxes on a $280,000 home are approximately $3,584.
 The state also has a 6% sales tax (food and prescriptions are exempt).

 An added perk is that the world renowned Interlochen Center for the Arts, one of the country's premier training enters for young musicians, is 13 miles down the road and presents 750 concerts and theater and dance productions annually.

-The Bay Area Transit Authority (BATA) offers local bus service (the full fare is $1.50 to $3, but seniors ride for $.75 to $1.50).
+The Bay Area Transit Authority (BATA) offers local bus service.
+Some rides are free; others start at $1.50.
+People age 60+ ride for half price.
 On-demand, curb-to-curb services are available, and buses are equipped with wheelchair lifts.
 Delta, American and United fly out of Cherry Capital Airport.

 The city has a Meals on Wheels program, an RSVP (Retired Seniors Volunteer Program) chapter, a Senior Companion Program and a Senior Nutrition Program.
 The Traverse City Senior Center (for ages 50+) is very active and has 100 programs (social, wellness, exercise, educational, etc.), as well as a busy travel club.

-Traverse City has a typical northern Michigan's climate, with winter temperatures dipping into the teens and summer temperatures reachng the mid-70s.
+Traverse City has a typical northern Michigan's weather, with winter temperatures dipping into the teens and summer temperatures reaching into the mid-70s.
 Lake-effect snow is common, and it can fall as late as May or as early as September.
 On average, the area receives 80 inches of the white stuff and 30 inches of rain each year.
-Fall lingers and is simply spectacular, with many tourists coming just to revel in the exquisite colors.
+Fall lingers and is simply jaw-dropping, with tourists coming to revel in the bounty of colors.

 Traverse City, of course, has its drawbacks, too.
-Tourists flock to town, particularly in summer, and traffic can be a particular headache during this time of the year.
+Tourists flock to town during the summer, and traffic can be a particular headache during this time of the year.
 Restaurant and retail prices increase during summer, too.
 The city can feel isolated during the winter.